CITE: Evaluating Threats

 Additionally, a Scoring Category has an admin defined equation to calculate the submission score from the category scores and can contain the following variables:

-Last but not least, a Scoring Category has a weight which will multiply the score obtained from the entered equation.
+Last but not least, a Scoring Category has a weight by which to multiply the score obtained from the entered equation.

 Edit a Scoring Category